RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Setting-up-a-Win64-development-environment-for-DB4S.md

 The steps and screenshots were all done in a freshly installed Windows 8.1 x64 system.

 If you're using a different version of windows, then some things may look slightly different, but the general approach should be the same.
-Hopefully. :D
+Hopefully. :grin:

 ## Requirements